-- Your pest control professionals will usually recommend you vacate the home for your health’s sake during the duration of the treatment.
+- The pest control professionals that you have hired to get rid of your infestation problem will probably recommend that you vacate the home for your health’s sake during the duration of the treatment.
 Once the treatment is complete, wait for their signal before returning back.

 - When there are food items you forgot to store during the treatment, discard them immediately and throw them in the trash.
 Even when the company used organic ingredients during the treatment, it is still unwise to consume food that has been exposed to it.

 - Despite the urge to do a general clean after a treatment, we discourage you from mopping and sweeping the area right after as this will only lower the effectiveness of the pest treatment.
 If you really want to clean, wait until at least a week from the start of treatment.

 - Make sure you repair any water leaks in your home such as drainage pipes and leaking taps and have someone fix them right away.
 These leaks can become entry points for pests and it will only open up your home for infestation.

 - Don’t leave paper anywhere because pests feed on paper.
 Even brown grocery bags and wet paper should be discarded as well as old magazines and newspapers.